 When the user says, "Can't it just be fast", what's "fast"?

 How long is "forever"?
-Is that several seconds, or minutes, or could the user go to lunch and it would finish up ten minutes after the user got back?
+Is that several seconds?
+Or many minutes?
+Or could the user take lunch and the action would finish up 10 minutes after they got back?

-All of this is without considering that the admin and troubleshooter can't be aware of many details from problem statements like these.
-For example, when the problem started happening; That the user works from home and only ever sees slow switching while on a home network; That the user must run several other RAM intensive applications on the local client, or the user is running an older operating system or hasn't run recent updates.
+The admin and troubleshooter can't be aware of the details of the problem from general statements like these.
+For example, they don't know when the problem started happening.
+The troubleshooter might not know the user works from home and only ever sees slow switching while on their home network.
+Or that the user runs other RAM intensive applications on the local client.
+Admins may not know the user is running an older operating system or hasn't run recent updates.

 When users report a performance problem, there's a lot of information to collect.
-Collecting this information is part of a process called scoping the issue, or investigating it.
-The following is a basic scoping list you can use to collect information about your performance issue.
-This list is not exhaustive, but it's a place to start one of your own:
+Getting and recording information is called scoping the issue.
+Here is a basic scoping list you can use to collect information about performance issues.
+This list is not exhaustive, but it's a place to start: